Easy Butterfly Pea Flower Tea Recipe (Plus Its Benefits)

 • water

-• sweetener: this is optional but I highly recommend adding a little sweetener to your tea.
-It just adds a pleasing flavor to the drink.
-For this tea, I used brown sugar.
+• sweetener: this is optional but I highly recommend adding a sweetener to your tea.
+It adds a pleasing flavor to the drink.
+I used brown sugar, but you can try honey or agave.

 Equipment for this recipe

-You don’t need any special equipment for this recipe but, here, I did use my trusty teapot with tea infuser.
+You don’t need any special equipment for this recipe but, here, I did use my teapot with tea infuser.
 It makes steeping the butterfly pea flowers so simple to do and takes all the hassle out of clean up.
-I’ve used the teapot in many of my tea recipes like chamomile, lavender and more.
+You can also use an electric kettle with an infuser too.

 How to make butterfly pea tea